-But, I knew I had to control myself and really think about all the details.
+Trust me, that feeling was ringing loudly in my mind, but I knew I had to really think about all the details.

 So, what’s next?
-I definitely wanted to start marketing to begin garnering attention and building an audience/buzz but something kept nudging me to wait and I couldn’t understand why.
+I definitely wanted to start marketing to begin garnering attention, an audience, and buzz about my film, but again something kept nudging me to wait.
 So, I let the decision sit for a few days.
-I even went to a photo shop to get the image framed up to hang it up on my bedroom wall so I can see it every day as a constant reminder of what I’m working towards.
+I even went to a photo shop to get my movie poster framed up to hang on my wall so I can see it every day.

-In essence, his business idea was fair game.
-(Shit!).
+In essence, his business idea was fair game!
+(What?
+Seriously?
+That’s crazy!)

-From that, I immediately went onto the WGA registry and the Library Of Congress to secure my copyright for my movie poster image.
+From that, I immediately went onto the WGA registry and the Library of Congress to secure my copyright for my movie poster image.
 Gladly, everything was accepted, processed, and secured.
-I officially own my movie poster!
-Once the actual Library Of Congress copyright certificate came through the mail, I immediately thought, “Okay.
+Once the actual Library of Congress copyright certificate came in the mail, I immediately thought, “Okay.
 Gia.
 You’re in the clear.
 You can do whatever want now”.

 Wrong!

-I had another nudge to wait and give the Library Of Congress a call to ask if my film title and tagline were also included in the copyright I’d secured?
+I had another nudge to give the Library of Congress a call and ask if my film title and tagline were also included in the copyright I’d secured?

 Their answer: No!
-The Library Of Congress only covers the actual image and/or visual work.
-You would need to trademark your film title and tagline with the USPTO office because that’s intellectual property.
+The Library of Congress only covers the actual image and/or visual work.
+You would need to trademark your film title and tagline with the USPTO office because that’s considered intellectual property.
 That trademark will cost you $350.

 My response (In my head): What?! $350?!

-It was at this point, I realized that a copyright and a trademark were two totally different things.
-I was so aggravated.
-After speaking with the representative, I waited an hour and called back hoping to speak to someone else and hoping to get a different answer.
+It was at this point, I realized that a copyright and trademark were two totally different things.
+After speaking with the representative, I waited an hour and called back hoping to speak to someone else and get a different answer.
 (LOL!)

 But nope!
 Didn’t happen.
 I was going to have to pay for that trademark even if I had to cry to do so.

 I went to the USPTO website and typed in my film title and 10 results came up.
 2 were alive and 8 were dead.
 Luckily, the 2 that were alive were not in the category I needed.
-Next, I carefully watched all the tutorials and found out that if I also include the actual image, tagline statement, and the colors within the movie poster that can further guarantee my trademark acceptance because it shows differentiation.
+Next, I carefully watched all the tutorials and found out that if I also include the actual image, tagline, and the colors within the movie poster in my application that can further guarantee my trademark acceptance because it shows differentiation.

-Once I hit the “submit” button to the trademark application (two weeks later), it was a huge relief but the question of “what in the world would be next?” immediately began to linger.
+Once I hit the “submit” button to my trademark application (two weeks later), it was a huge relief.
+But the question of “what in the world would be next?” immediately began to linger.

 And the journey continues.